 In a weak moment, I bet that even the most non-judgmental guy around would say that he wants a mind, soul, and body connection — but only if she takes care of her body.

 And where does this realization leave you, Tia-Maria?
 I would say right back where you were before.
-Be secure in who you are and who you’re not.
-Validated in your opinion that men are impossibly shallow, obsessed in their pursuit of dating attractive people.
+Secure in who you are and who you’re not.
+Validated in your opinion that men are impossibly shallow, and obsessed in their pursuit of dating attractive people.
 And rightfully concerned that you’re going to be overlooked.

 So don’t worry about what you can’t control (men); instead, take care of what you can control (yourself).
 And trust that the right man will love you as you deserve to be loved.